NeuroLexDiagnostics/train-emotions/README.md

 The data is arranged in three folders: Audio, emotion_train_set, and training_audio_files.
 The file emotionsDfV1.csv is the result of running MFCC analysis on the emotion_train_set data.
 The file allemotions.csv is the result of running MFCC analysis on the training_audio_files.
 It is recommended that you only download the allemotions.csv file if you want to train a model yourself.

-Feel free to make your own feature arrays to model the data; these are just here for guidance in case you don't feel comfortable making your own features and/or if you'd like to test this feature array vs. other feature arrays that you custom engineer.

-## Making new datasets

-If you would like to make a new dataset, please check out the sub-repository called [youtube_scrape](https://github.com/NeuroLexDiagnostics/train-emotions/tree/master/youtube_scrape).
-You can browse through existing links that we used for training videos in the past in the playlist folder of that repo.
-Instructions also are there for how to make new playlists.

-We can download the videos and extract features for you if you provide us the playlist URLs.

 ## Summary of results

 The most accurate model tested is called model_v5.h5.
-Results from this model are shown below.
+Results from training this model are shown below.

 | Training Epoch | Training Accuracy | Training Loss | Validation Accuracy | Validation Loss |
 | --- | --- | --- | --- | --- |